backdrop-contrib/flickr/filter/README.txt

 OVERVIEW
 ========
-Include single Flickr images, albums or slideshows (for sets, users or groups) into the node body using only the Flickr ID and optionally a other parameters.
+Embed single Flickr images, sets, albums or slideshows (for sets, users or groups) in the node body using only the Flickr ID and optionally other parameters.

 FILTER CONFIGURATION
 ====================